ThomasVon2021/blikvm-site/docs/en/msd.md

 To change the size, modify the count value, which is currently set to 5120.
 For example, if you want to increase the size to 10GB, change it to count=10240.
 Save the file after making changes."

-6) Use the following command to connect the BliKVM device to the MSD
+!!! info "6) Use the following command to connect the BliKVM device to the MSD"

 ```
 sudo bash  /usr/bin/blikvm/kvmd-msd.sh conn
 ```

-7) Use the following command to disconnect the BliKVM device to the MSD
+!!! info "7) Use the following command to disconnect the BliKVM device to the MSD"

 ```
 sudo bash  /usr/bin/blikvm/kvmd-msd.sh disconn
 ```

-8) Use the following command to disconnect the BliKVM device to remove the MSD
+!!! info "8) Use the following command to disconnect the BliKVM device to remove the MSD"

 ```
 sudo bash  /usr/bin/blikvm/kvmd-msd.sh clean
 ```

-9) Now you need to put the system back into read-only mode by executing the `sudo ro` command.
+!!! info "9) Now you need to put the system back into read-only mode by executing the `sudo ro` command."

-10) This step involves restarting the PC through the web interface, entering the BIOS settings, and modifying the boot priority to set the BliKVM USB as the first boot option.
+!!! info "10) This step involves restarting the PC through the web interface, entering the BIOS settings, and modifying the boot priority to set the BliKVM USB as the first boot option."

-11) After completing the previous steps, you can now select the desired operating system and proceed with the installation process.
-Here are the general steps you can follow:
+!!! info "11) After completing the previous steps, you can now select the desired operating system and proceed with the installation process.
+Here are the general steps you can follow"

 ```
 a) Power on the BliKVM device.